Co-channel interference: Adverse weather conditions

-For FM, vertical layering of moisture content and temperature in the atmosphere (inversion layers) can occasionally cause signals to travel hundreds or thousands of kilometres further than usual.
+For FM, vertical layering of moisture content and temperature in the atmosphere (inversion layers) can occasionally cause signals to travel hundreds or thousands of kilometers further than usual.
 An inversion layer (or duct) is most commonly observed over high pressure regions and may affect radio signals for several hours to several days.
 The phenomenon is commonly referred to as anomalous propagation and is more likely in hot, dry weather in late summer.

 Poor frequency planning

 Poor planning of frequencies by broadcasters can cause CCI, although this is rare.
-A very localised example is Listowel in the south-west of Ireland.
-The 2RN UHF television transmitter systems in Listowel and Knockmoyle (near Tralee) are on the same frequencies but with opposite polarisation.
+A very localized example is Listowel in the south-west of Ireland.
+The 2RN UHF television transmitter systems in Listowel and Knockmoyle (near Tralee) are on the same frequencies but with opposite polarization.
 However, in some outskirts of Listowel town, both transmitters can be picked up causing heavy CCI.
 This problem forces residents in these areas to use alternative transmitters to receive RTÉ programming.

 Overly-crowded radio spectrum

 In many populated areas, there just isn't much room in the radio spectrum.
 Stations will be jam-packed in, sometimes to the point that one can hear loud and clear two, three, or more stations on the same frequency, at once.
 In the USA, the Federal Communications Commission (FCC) propagation models used to space stations on the same frequency are not always accurate in prediction of signals and interference.
-An example of this situation is in some parts of Fayetteville, Arkansas the local 99.5 FM KAKS is displaced by KXBL 99.5 FM in Tulsa, Oklahoma particularly on the west side of significant hills.
-Another example would be of Cleveland's WKKY 104.7 having interference from Toledo's WIOT 104.7 FM on the Ontario shore of Lake Erie, as well as Woodstock's CIHR-FM (on rare occasions), which is also on 104.7 FM, due to the signals traveling very far across Lake Erie.
+An example of this situation is in some parts of Fayetteville, Arkansas, the local 99.5 FM KAKS is displaced by KXBL 99.5 FM in Tulsa, Oklahoma, particularly on the west side of significant hills.
+Another example would be of Ashtabula's WKKY 104.7 having interference from Toledo's WIOT 104.7 FM on the Ontario shore of Lake Erie, as well as Woodstock's CIHR-FM (on rare occasions), which is also on 104.7 FM, due to the signals traveling very far across Lake Erie.
 The interference to WIOT from the operation of W284BQ, translator, has been resolved by the FCC.
-Effective October 18, 2011 it must cease operation.
+Effective October 18, 2011, it must cease operation.